LauraBMo/LauraBMo/README.md

 - 🔭 I’m currently working on CRNT.jl a suit of functions to study reaction networks.
 - 🌱 I’m currently learning CRNT :)
 - 👯 I’m looking to collaborate on many things, ask me about it!
-- 🤔 I’m looking for help with a function to convert polynomilas between DynamicalPolynomials.jl and AbstractAlgebra.jl
 - 📫 How to reach me: brust at math dot ku dot dk
 - 😄 Pronouns: she/her